About Us

 Edward Highfield

-Edward Highfield is the Executive Director of Place and leads the authority’s ambitious work across Transport, Net Zero, Spatial Panning and Housing.
+Edward Highfield leads the authority’s ambitious work across Transport, Net Zero, Spatial Planning and Housing.
 He plays a central role in delivering EMCCA’s mission to unlock inclusive growth and opportunity across the region.
 He is at the forefront of transformational programmes that will improve how people move, live, and work across the East Midlands.
 He is spearheading efforts to transform regional transport, improve connectivity, accelerating progress towards a cleaner and greener East Midlands and ensuring the delivery thousands of high-quality homes - laying the foundations for thriving, sustainable communities.

 richard